What is the GlobalEd Connector?

 Teachers are a school’s best asset.
 A strong faculty attracts families to the school.
 Why not encourage teachers to help market the school by showing how creative, innovative and effective they are with their students.

-Teachers have so much intellectual capital.
 It is not always about the content.
 The style and the manner in which the lesson is delivered is what makes a teacher great.
-The GlobalEd Connector can help teachers become entrepreneurs and capitalize on their skills.
+The GlobalEd Connector can help teachers reach new heights by connecting them with GlobalEd mentors who upload their innovative lesson plans and videos onto the site and answer questions directed at them.

 F. Oakes Hunnewell, Jr., Ed.
 M.